 In the past and before we had kids, when we returned to Orlando for a holiday it was unlikely we’d visit Walt Disney World again.
 The parks are amazing but the resort is so big and doing them all properly takes up a lot of time and requires a lot of energy.
 Plus, once you start buying passes for Walt Disney World, your spending money for Orlando really takes a hit.
 We would, without doubt, always pay a visit to Universal Orlando though.
-The parks are smaller, more manageable and have brilliant rides and attractions, especially for adults.
+The parks are smaller, more manageable and have brilliant rides and attractions, especially for adults, and they have a brilliant water park (Volcano Bay).
 The price for two weeks’ unlimited entry into Universal Orlando is a much more manageable £289 for adults and £284 children.

 Universal Orlando 3-park Explorer ticket for a family of four (two adults, two children) for 14 days in 2021: £1,146